 The security deposit is placed with a related company pursuant to a Coal Sales and Purchase Agreement for the supply of coal from the related company.
 This amount is unsecured, bears interest at rate of 6 months Libor plus 350 basis point per annum and repayable against future supplies of coal from the related company.

-The advances to branch are unsecured, non-interest bearing and repayable on demand.
+Amount due from subsidiary is unsecured, non-interest bearing and repayable on demand.

-8. Other receivables (continued)
+9. Other receivables (continued)